shor-ty/CRECKFlameletModel/readme.md

 cp -r tutorials $FOAM_RUN/flameletTutorials
 ```

 ## Changes | Features | Documentation
 + Have a look into the documentation folder

 ## Important | Validation

-+ the rebuild flamelet model for OpenFOAM 7.x is not validated but the changes which had made in the thermodynamic should not change the results
++ the rebuilt of the flamelet model for OpenFOAM v7 and v8 was not validated.
+Only the necessary class changes were performed in order to use the library for newer versions.
+Nevertheless, one should first countercheck the SANDIA flame tutorial with the measurment data to ensure correctness.
-+ same library for as flameletModel-4.x

 ## Notice | Warranty
 + Not tested.
 No warranty of results and accuraty.

 ## Older versions
++ the modified version of 7.x can be found inside this repository
-+ the modified version of 4.x can be found within this repository
++ the modified version of 4.x can be found inside this repository
-+ the modified version of 2.3.x can be found within this repository
++ the modified version of 2.3.x can be found inside this repository
-+ the modified version of 2.2.x can be found within this repository
++ the modified version of 2.2.x can be found inside this repository
-+ the modified version of 2.1.x can be found within this repository
++ the modified version of 2.1.x can be found inside this repository
 + the origin version of 2.1.x can be found here: https://github.com/wyldckat/libOpenSMOKE
 + the origin version of 1.7.x can be found here: https://github.com/wyldckat/libOpenSMOKE